DataDog/chaos-controller/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

+- [ ] I leveraged continuous integration testing
-- [ ] I dependend on existing unit tests
+    - [ ] by depending on existing unit tests or end-to-end (e2e) tests
-- [ ] I added new unit tests
+    - [ ] by adding new unit tests or end-to-end (e2e) tests
 - [ ] I manually tested these steps locally:
     - `x`
 - [ ] I plan to manually test these steps in a canary deployment: